holywyvern/tmx/doc/src/override.rst

 .. c:var:: void* (*tmx_img_load_func) (const char *path)

    Load the resource (image) at the given path, return a pointer to void.
+   The returned value is then stored in a :c:member:`tmx_image.resource_image`.

 .. c:var:: void (*tmx_img_free_func) (void *address)